jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/services/one-shot-hacking/index.md

 ### Critical Information Extraction and Information Removal

 Information extraction is done to maximize the impacts of the findings.
-The data gathered during a project remains on our **Attack Surface Manager (ASM)**.
+The data gathered during a project remains on our **Attack Resistance Management platform (ARM)**.
 Your project’s admin is allowed to delete it.
 The data is removed **30** days after the admin’s decision.
 This operation can be reversed during those **30** days.
 In that time, no user (even the admin) has access to the project’s data unless the operation is reversed.

 </div>